ndiayesamba1996/restyled.io/Applying-Fixes-Locally.md

 ### Why is this useful?

-This features allows the following workflow for open source projects instead:
+This features enables the following workflow:

 - A contributor opens a PR
 - The Restyled PR status is Red, "differences found"